Ways to purify tap water: Charcoal Filtered Water vs Reverse Osmosis vs Distilled Water vs Purified Water vs Demineralised Water

 Written by William Fryer - MA Oxon

 There are a number of methods available to purify/clean tap water.
 They range from methods you can use at home to produce a single jug of clean water, all the way up to massive industrial operations making clean water from sewage or the ocean’s salt water.
 The three main methods for creating clean drinking water in the home are: Carbon Filtration, Reverse Osmosis and a Water Distiller.
+You can also find out about alkaline here.

 This article will define the different methods and types of water produced.
 Before we discuss each method it’s important to think about the type and nature of contaminants.
 We have a list of 79 contaminants which can be found in tap water but most water contains: minerals - typically metal salts, things like calcium carbonate which forms scale; volatile organic compounds (VOCs) these are organic compounds which have a boiling point below water and need to be removed by carbon filtration; potentially viruses and bacteria which are killed by boiling; chlorine, present in a lot of tap water as a cheap disinfectant; possibly fluoride which needs to be removed by distillation.
 In short there is a complex cocktail of different impurities and different methods work for different impurities.